reetsrivastava/ProductListingApp_Assignment/README.md

 ---

-**Note**: This is a demo application using the Fake Store API.
+**Note**: This is a demo application using the Fake Store API for an assignment.
 In a production environment, you would integrate with a real e-commerce backend API.